Evidence review

 GLP-1 drugs work — at the standard doses that were actually tested.
 Microdosing is a different thing entirely: an unproven, off-label practice with no dedicated trial behind it.
 The best dose-response evidence says lower doses produce smaller effects; the maintenance data say benefits fade without adequate exposure; and the safety data say "low dose" is not the same as "low risk," especially with compounded product.
 None of that makes microdosing definitively useless — it means the evidence simply isn't there, and the claims you'll see online are racing far ahead of what's been shown.

-If you want the deeper dives, we've broken the big questions into three honest explainers: does microdosing GLP-1 actually work, GLP-1 dose-response — why lower doses do less, and is compounded / microdosed GLP-1 safe.
+If you want the deeper dives, we've broken the big questions into honest explainers: does microdosing GLP-1 actually work, GLP-1 dose-response — why lower doses do less, is microdosing GLP-1 safe — the off-label trend's real risks, and is compounded / microdosed GLP-1 safe.
+And if you've seen the milligram tables people share, our GLP-1 microdosing chart for semaglutide and tirzepatide puts those schemes next to the real FDA dose ladders.
+For condition-specific cases, see microdosing GLP-1 for insulin resistance and prediabetes and — for the one off-label use with a real low-dose RCT behind it — microdosing GLP-1 for alcohol cravings.
 You can also see how the options compare on our GLP-1 microdose rankings hub.

 Is microdosing GLP-1 proven to work?